 During Fall 2018 we had training sessions for Baruch College students interested in participating.

-During Fall 2019 we will open MTH 4005, a problem-solving seminar focused on PUTNAM-style problems.
+Each fall we will open MTH 4005, a problem-solving seminar focused on PUTNAM-style problems.

 While you wait for more chances to participate in the PUTNAM, there are always problems left to solve.